 10. The Tribe (2018)

 Originally released as La Tribu, ‘The Tribe’ is the compelling narrative of Fidel, a man who had a fiasco at the office while he was caught having sex with the secretary.
-A year later, Fidel could be seen on the lookout for his mother Virginia, who had given him for adoption after his birth citing lack of finances.
-After he finds her in a hotel where she’s working as a janitor.
-Instead of meeting her in the hotel, he waits in the pub where a brawl ensues, with Fidel leaving in a haste without the meet.
-Virginia later comes to know of Fidel’s amnesia and how he forgets where he belongs to or where he comes from.
-Virginia later learns that Fidel has a penchant for street dance and shapes her relationship with Fidel accordingly.
-‘The Tribe’ is a simplistic, entertaining watch for those feeling bored in an afternoon.
+A year later, Fidel could be seen on the lookout for his mother, Virginia, who had given him for adoption after his birth, citing a lack of finances.
+Later, he finds her in a hotel where she’s working as a janitor.
+Instead of meeting her in the hotel, he waits in the pub, where a brawl ensues, with Fidel leaving in haste without the meeting.
+Virginia later comes to know of Fidel’s amnesia and how he forgets where he comes from.
+She also learns that Fidel has a penchant for street dance and shapes her relationship with Fidel accordingly.
+‘The Tribe’ is a simplistic, entertaining watch for those feeling bored in the afternoon.
+You can watch the movie here.

 9. Battle (2018)

-One of the very recent dance movies that come to our minds, ‘Battle’ is the tale of Amalie, a hard-working dancer whose father is in penury, forcing her to give up on her dreams.
-She meets Michael, a street dancer, and is immediately smitten by his ways which are very different from others.
-Fixated between her newfound life with Michael while dealing with financial troubles, she must struggle and find her way out before its too late.
-In my humble opinion, ‘Battle’ is one of those underrated, masterful gems that deserve an applaud and is worth your time.
+‘Battle’ is the tale of Amalie, a hard-working dancer whose father is in penury, forcing her to give up on her dreams.
+She meets Michael, a street dancer, and is immediately smitten by his ways, which are very different from others.
+Fixated between her newfound life with Michael while dealing with financial troubles, she must struggle and find her way out before it’s too late.
+‘Battle’ is one of those underrated, masterful gems that deserve applause and is worth your time.
+You can stream it here.

 7. Feel the Beat (2020)

 Written by Michael Armbruster and Shawn Ku, ‘Feel the Beat’ is a family dance comedy-drama movie produced by Susan Cartsonis.
 The Elissa Down directorial revolves around April Dibrina, a dancer whose dreams of making it to Broadway are shattered after a series of unfortunate incidents.
 To make matters worse, she is also evicted from her apartment and is forced to return to her hometown in Wisconsin.
-While shopping one day, she accidentally meets the New Hope dance teacher Miss Barb who is more than eager to invite her to the studio.
+While shopping one day, she accidentally meets the New Hope dance teacher, Miss Barb, who is more than eager to invite her to the studio.
 Once there, April meets a class of dancers, and to her surprise, Miss Barb offers her an opportunity to train them for an upcoming competition.
-Although she is initially not interested when April learns that it can ultimately prove to be beneficial for her own career, she accepts the offer.
+Although she is initially not interested, when April learns that it can ultimately prove to be beneficial for her own career, she accepts the offer.
+You can watch ‘Feel the Beat’ here.

 6. ABCD (Any Body Can Dance) (2013)

-The manager of a dance company Jehangir Khan has a fallout with their choreographer Vishnu when the latter quit the company and mulls going back to Chennai to find his roots.
+The manager of a dance company, Jehangir Khan, has a fallout with their choreographer Vishnu when the latter quit the company and mulls going back to Chennai to find his roots.
 When he witnesses a bunch of lads using parkour to evade the police, he sees raw talent in them and decides to train and discipline them for a dancing competition.
-The group of young lads eventually are divided into rival factions who could even kill each other if it comes to that.
-The coming together of factions, auditioning, participating and winning the competition once and for all forms the remaining of the narrative of ‘ABCD’.
-The movie was widely appreciated as it was out of the league from regular Bollywood films and showcased dance steps which are on par with what Hollywood does nowadays.
+The group of young people eventually are divided into rival factions who could even kill each other if it comes to that.
+The coming together of factions, auditioning, participating, and winning the competition once and for all forms the remaining narrative of ‘ABCD.’
+The movie was widely appreciated as it was out of the league from regular Bollywood films and showcased dance steps, which are on par with what Hollywood does nowadays.
+You can stream it here.

 Read More: Best 80s Movies on Netflix